 - Insects are critical to food chains.
 Insects are a major eater of plants, and are themselves food for other creatures.
-For example, 96% of birds need insects, not just nectar and seeds, to raise their young.
-90% of insects eat only native plants–that is, plants with which the insects have co-evolved, so that they have developed the body chemistry and mouth parts to overcome the plant’s defenses against being eaten (Tallamy, pp. 24, 52).
+For example, 96% of terrestrial birds need insects, not just nectar and seeds, to raise their young.
+90% of plant-eating insect larvae eat plants from only one or a few plant families.
+For native insects, there are overwhelmingly native plants with which the insects have co-evolved, so that they have developed the body chemistry and mouth parts to overcome the plant’s defenses against being eaten (Tallamy, pp. 24, 52).

 - The problem with alien plants is that, when they leave their native land, they leave behind the insects that co-evolved to eat them.
 Science shows that habitats dominated by native plants support significantly more insect biomass and birds than habitats dominated by alien plants (Tallamy, pp. 63-64).

 - Alien plants become invasive when they crowd out native plants and form monocultures.
-Many invasives were imported by people who did not realize that, once escaped from cultivation, they would wreak havoc on native ecological systems.
+Many invasives were imported by people who did not realize that, once escaped from cultivation, these plants would wreak havoc on native ecological systems.

 - At Lathrop, we remove alien invasive plants from our land, not because we hope to restore a pre-colonial environment, nor because we hate aliens per se, nor because we want to spend a lot of time and money managing the outdoors, but because these alien invasives are a direct threat to our survival and the survival of the birds, bees, butterflies, and other creatures we treasure.